frankmcc/AD-Cleanup/ReadMe.md

  Any questions?
 Re-read this
  Other Questions - Re-Read the scripts
- Still more Questions - Come as Frank, just remember, I'm going to ask if you read the documentation.
+ Still more Questions - Send me an email...